Elaine Stritch: Television

 In 1980, Stritch starred in another series for LWT, Nobody's Perfect (the British version of Maude—not to be confused with the 1980 American series of the same name, which aired in the UK as Hart of the Yard) playing Bill Hooper alongside Richard Griffiths as her husband Sam.
 Unsatisfied with the Anglicised scripts, Stritch herself adapted the original American scripts for all but one of the fourteen episodes (Griffiths handled the remaining one).

-Other British television appearances by Strich included Roald Dahl's Tales of the Unexpected.
+Other British television appearances by Stritch included Roald Dahl's Tales of the Unexpected.
 Although she appeared several times in different roles, perhaps her most memorable appearance was in the story "William and Mary", in which she played the wife of a man who has cheated death by having his brain preserved.
 She appeared on BBC 1's children's series, Jackanory, reading, among other stories, Charlie and the Chocolate Factory by Roald Dahl.

 After returning to the United States, she appeared on The Edge of Night as vinegary nanny Mrs. DeGroot, then was cast as a regular on the short-lived The Ellen Burstyn Show in 1986.
 She appeared as the stern schoolteacher Mrs. McGee on three episodes of The Cosby Show (1989–90).
 She had a recurring role in Law & Order (1992, 1997) as Lanie Stieglitz.
 Other roles included Judge Grace Lema on Oz (1998); and Martha Albright (mother of Jane Curtin's character) on two episodes of 3rd Rock From the Sun (1997, 2001), alongside her Broadway co-star George Grizzard, who played George Albright.
 On April 26, 2007, she began guest appearances on the NBC sitcom 30 Rock as Colleen, the fearsome mother of Alec Baldwin's lead character, Jack Donaghy.

 Stritch was reportedly considered for the role of Dorothy Zbornak on The Golden Girls but, as she related in her show Elaine Stritch at Liberty, she "blew her audition".
 The role was cast with Beatrice Arthur.
 She was seen on One Life to Live (1993), replacing fellow stage legend Eileen Heckart as Wilma Bern.
 In 1996, she appeared on an episode of Late Show with David Letterman as a woman who believes host David Letterman is her pool boy.